Thank you for choosing TeamWalking for your Outdoor Skills course or Walking Adventure.

 - Weather – We may encounter adverse weather conditions on the walk, such as strong winds, rain, mist, fog, sunshine (harmful UV), heat or cold.
 We may also encounter darkness and/or poor visibility.
 These conditions are an inherent part of outdoor activities, but may lead to varying levels of personal discomfort, such as getting cold and wet.
 The Walk Leader will continuously monitor weather and ground conditions, and dynamically manage the route chosen during the day to suit the group’s needs.

-- Walking and outdoor activities can be strenuous.
+- Potentially strenuous: Walking and outdoor activities can be strenuous.
 Never underestimate the strenuous nature of walking particularly when this is combined with the natural environment, hill and mountainous terrain and the elements.

 - Fitness and Experience – Our walks require no previous hill-walking experience as full guidance will be given; walks are ‘pitched’ according to the experience and average fitness levels of the group.
 A reasonable level of fitness and ability is required as the natural environment can be demanding at times.